 While on duty, our riders are often asked questions about Blood Bikes East and about being a volunteer rider.
 We have collated below all the questions we have been asked and as many as we can think of.
 Should you have a question not covered here, simply visit the Contact Us page and let us know.
 Once answered, we will add it to this page.

-All that is left to do is to send a message to the controller to inform them that the delivery is complete with the unique code included and they also photograph the pink copy and send that too.
+All that is left to do is to send a message to the controller to inform them that the delivery is complete with the unique code included and they also photograph the docket and send that too.
 The controller then marks up the details in the log.
 In the event that the package is mislaid after delivery (which is extremely rare), or there is any question relating to the delivery, the controller can review the details and if necessary call the rider to confirm details from the original copy.